SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-plugin.md

 ## Manual Installation

-In the page dedicated to the plugin you want to install (ex: for Python: SonarPython, click on the "Download" link of the version compatible with your SonarQube version.
+In the page dedicated to the plugin you want to install (ex: for Python: SonarPython), click on the "Download" link of the version compatible with your SonarQube version.

 Put the downloaded jar in `$SONARQUBE_HOME/extensions/plugins`, removing any previous versions of the same plugins.